 Check for a price rise: If the price of your utilities has risen without your knowledge, you will continue to get nasty shocks.
 Check for price rises or any other changes to your bill that will affect the price.
 When you get notifications from your utility company, make sure to read them carefully.
 They might look boring and unimportant, but they can save you further along the line.

 Check that your meter is working: If your meter has broken, or is faulty, it will be reflected in your bill.
 The best way to check is by switching off all appliances in your home.
 If you have a pilot light, switch that off too.
 Then check to see if the meter is moving.
 If it is, contact your supplier immediately.
 If it does stop, turn on each appliance one at a time.
-If you see the meter start to turn very quickly, there may be a fault with that appliance.
+Does the meter start to turn very quickly?
+There may be a fault with that appliance.

 Consider switching to prepaid: If you have had issues with paying your bills, consider switching to a prepaid meter.
 The key defining feature of a pay as you go meter is that you pay for the energy BEFORE you use it.
 You use a key or card to top up in the post office, newsagent, some garages or online.
 You can then only use the utility for however much you topped up, giving you complete control over how much you spend on your utilities.
 While the actual price of energy may be more, the total spending on utilities is often lower than with a standard meter.